Nuclear power in the United Kingdom: Waste management and disposal

 On 12 June 2008, a white paper, Managing Radioactive Waste Safely, A Framework for Implementing Geological Disposal was published confirming CoRWM's conclusion of geologic disposal of higher-activity wastes.
 The policy announcement confirmed that there would be one geologic disposal site, for both national legacy waste as well as potential wastes from future programmes.
 It announced that a process of volunteerism would be used in selecting a suitable site and invited communities from the UK to express interest.
 They would be rewarded by the infrastructure investment for the facility, jobs for the long term and a tailored package of benefits.

 In January 2014, the building of the first dry spent PWR nuclear fuel store in the UK began at Sizewell B, where the existing spent fuel pool, which stores spent fuel under water, was expected to reach full capacity in 2015.
 It is intended to enable spent nuclear fuel produced from 2016 until at least 2035 to be stored at Sizewell B until a deep geological repository is available.
 In March 2017, the first cask containing spent nuclear fuel was installed.

+In 2023, UK Nuclear Waste Services (NWS), launched in January 2022, began studies to evaluate sites that could be suitable for a geological disposal facility in locally agreed community partnerships areas in Allerdale and Copeland in Cumbria near the Sellafield plant, and in Theddlethorpe in Lincolnshire.
+After any site is selected, it would take 10–15 years for further detailed investigative work.
+In 2025, the HM Treasury's National Infrastructure and Service Transformation Authority annual review graded the project, estimated to cost up to £54 billion, as "unachievable", stating it had "major issues with project definition, schedule, budget, quality and/or benefits delivery, which at this stage do not appear to be manageable or resolvable."